 - It uses the mmap function to store the temporary data on the RAM.

-The Plzip is a free and open-source compression tool.
+The Plzip is a free and open-source archive manager.
 Initially, you can compress up to 16GB of data at a time through the Plzip compression tool.
 But if you have an upgraded hardware system, you can compress and decompress larger files through the Plzip compression tool on your Linux system.

-It has the GNU privacy license that means you can modify the source code under the terms of the privacy license.
-The Plzip tool is smart enough to analyze the type of the file and choose the most efficient method to compress files.
+It has the GNU privacy license, which means you can modify the source code under the terms of the privacy license.
+The Plzip tool is smart enough to analyze the type of file and choose the most efficient method to compress files.
 It is written in C++ programming language.